Reem Kassis: Personal life

 Kassis is married to Albert (Aboud) Muaddi.
 They lived in London and then moved to Philadelphia.

-During an 2022 interview with American journalist Terry Gross, Kassis described her life as a Palestinian with Israeli citizenship as being that of a "second class citizen", citing being singled out for interrogated and strip search during a work trip despite holding an Israeli passport, and the inequity of state provided services in Arab neighbourhoods.
+During a 2022 interview with American journalist Terry Gross, Kassis described her life as a Palestinian with Israeli citizenship as being that of a "second class citizen", citing being singled out for interrogated and strip search during a work trip despite holding an Israeli passport, and the inequity of state provided services in Arab neighbourhoods.
 "So on paper, the rights are equal, you’re an Israeli citizen, the only difference is you don’t serve in the military.
 In reality, it wasn’t the case."